karlfun/fiction/readme.md

 V: National story and more trouble with the fight.
 How PS1 is reacting.

-VI: Aurora & Den travel tribulations.
+VI: Aurora hesitation to travel.

-VII: West coast fights.
-Canada helpers.
+VII: Introduction to the kids.

-VIII:
+VIII: Traveling.

+IX: Traveling some more.

+X: The vibe on the east coast.